reigningreban/sticker-mash/README.md

-# StickMash Expo Tutorial project
+# StickSMash Expo Tutorial project

 This is my interpretation of the expo tutorial project, the application allows users add images from their device and attach stickers to these images.